MIITT-MRI-Jianglab/bilevel_optimized_INR/README.md

 A preprint is available at **https://arxiv.org/abs/2502.21292**

-For peer-review purpose only the project layout and public APIs are shown here; full code will be public upon manuscript acceptance.
+For peer-review purpose, only the project layout and public APIs are shown here; full code will be public upon manuscript acceptance.

 ## Repo layout